 The new Apple Watch Ultra is unlike any other smartwatch Apple has come up with so far.
 It is big, bulky, and according to some people, a bit ugly-looking as well.
 But there is a method to this madness.
 The Apple Watch Ultra is built specifically for athletes, adventurers, and explorers that live for the outdoor thrill—instead of the usual crowd who just want an Apple Watch for their iPhone.
 So it has a bunch of exclusive features you won’t find on any other Apple Watch—not yet.
 Including dual-frequency GPS, up to 36 hours of battery life, up to 2000 nits of brightness, and so much more.
-Let’s jump right in and find out what the Apple Watch Ultra has to offer, alongside its official specs, features, availability, and expected price in Nepal.
+Let’s jump right in and find out what the Apple Watch Ultra has to offer, alongside its official specs, features, availability, and official price in Nepal.

 Apple Watch Ultra Overview: